• Skip to main content

 Can You Make Popcorn Balls Using Microwave Popcorn

-Popcorn balls will stay fresh up to a week if you allow them to fully cool on wax paper and then store them in an airtight container.
-However, popcorn balls are best enjoyed the day they are prepared.
+Popcorn balls will stay fresh for up to 7 days when stored in an airtight container at room temperature.
+However, this sweet treat is best enjoyed the day they are prepared.

-• Pumpkin Cookies with Cream Cheese Frosting – Introducing the only Pumpkin Cookie recipe you’ll ever need in your life.
-These cookies are DELICIOUS and so soft, pillowy, light and fluffy.
+• Pumpkin Cookies with Cream Cheese Frosting are soft, pillowy, light and fluffy.

 • Halloween Snack Mix is a great snack to have on hand.
 Great for Fall or Halloween themed parties.
 Only 6 ingredients and 10 minutes of your time!

-• Pumpkin Layer Cake is the perfect festive dessert to bring to your next Halloween or fall-themed party and as a Thanksgiving dessert.
+• Pumpkin Layer Cake is the perfect festive dessert to bring to your next Halloween or fall-themed party or make it as a Thanksgiving dessert.

-• Caramel Apple Cupcakes – Caramel Apples transformed into CUPCAKES, people!
-It’s a dream come true!
-These are great for Fall or Halloween gatherings!
+• Caramel Apple Cupcakes are a dream come true!
+These are great for Fall or Halloween gatherings.

 Will you help add value to Pip and Ebby?